Edited By : Emily Miller

 Alternatives to Chemical Hair Straighteners

-The most reliable alternatives to chemical hair straightening is heat styling with hair serums made without harsh chemicals.
-These methods will only last a day or two, but they are safer than chemical straightening.
+A popular alternative to chemical hair straightening is heat styling with hair serums made without harsh chemicals.
+These methods last only a day or two but are safer than chemical straightening.

 Heat styling can also damage hair but doesn’t carry a risk of cancer or other reproductive system issues.
-To reduce damage from heat styling, use a heat protectant on your hair, use the right temperature for your hair type and make sure the hair is properly conditioned after.
+To reduce damage from heat styling, use a heat protectant on your hair, use the right temperature for your hair type and condition the hair after styling.

-Several online recipes for natural hair straighteners made with coconut milk, fruits or oil promise effective straightening.
-But these methods might not be reliable.
+Several online recipes for natural hair straighteners made with coconut milk, fruits or oils promise effective straightening.
+However, these methods might not be reliable.

 Please seek the advice of a qualified professional before making decisions about your health or finances.